cescbayle/BehDrums/README.md

 # BehDrums
-App for measuring accuracy in dynamic tempo performances
+App for measuring accuracy in dynamic tempo performances of drum rudiments, recording by a MIDI instrument.
+(testing version, July 2024).